The best Sony wide-angle lenses in 2023: widen your horizons, literally!

 (Image credit: Matthew Richards)

-Best wide-angle lenses for full-frame Sony cameras
+Best wide-angle zoom for pros

 (Image credit: Future)